<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Writing Every Word.
 Every One.

-Before every speech I give, I sit down and write every word.
+Before what are the primary advantages of rehearsal? every speech I give, I sit down and write every word.
 Literally.
 The act of writing the words you want to say—or need to say—produces a very different result than when you wing it and speak off the cuff (even if you are good at it).

 Being comfortable on stage and confident speaking extemporaneously are wonderful skills.
 But it isn’t same thing as having exactly the right words to convey your message.
 It isn’t the same thing as having the words that will compel your audience to take action.